 - 1. Mineral samples are taken twice a year, once in January and once in July. - 2.
 Use the bottles supplied by ALS for mineral samples.
 Set of 4 bottles used, see picture of bottles at right. - 3.
 Samples are to be taken from the Water Treatment Plant Raw Water Line and from the reservoir at Metford Dam. - 4.
 On the day prior to sampling, enter the data on the Chain of Custody (COC) Form on the computer and print.
 Fill in the information label on the sample bottles for each site. - 5.
-On sample day, open the Raw Water sample valve at the WTP and let run for at least five (5) minutes. - 6.
-Record the current time on the bottle, fill to the neck of the bottle, replace the lid snuggly and place the sample bottles in the cooler with the ice packs. - 7.
-Proceed to Metford Dam and record the time on the bottles.
+On the sample day, open the Raw Water sample valve at the WTP and let run for at least five (5) minutes.

+7. Proceed to Metford Dam and record the time on the bottles.
 Dip the bottles in the reservoir to collect the samples.
-Place bottles in the cooler with the WTP raw water samples. - \ If reservoir is frozen over, collect sample from the upstream weir.
+Place bottles in the cooler with the WTP raw water samples.

+If the reservoir is frozen over, collect sample from the upstream weir.